An outdoor sauna in Denmark – what to know

 Remember to register the sauna with your insurer.
 Most home-contents policies cover outdoor structures once the value is registered – forget it, and you risk being without cover if something is damaged.

-We deliver and install
+We deliver it whole